AlgoMaster Logo

 C# has a unique feature here: the checked keyword.
 In a checked block, arithmetic overflow throws an OverflowException instead of silently wrapping:

-By default, C# arithmetic is unchecked, meaning it wraps silently just like Java and C++.
+By default, C# arithmetic is unchecked, meaning it wraps silently on overflow.
 The checked keyword is useful for debugging but too slow for production DSA code.
 Know it exists, but rely on safe formulas instead.

 When should you use long instead of int?
-Four common scenarios:
+Use long in these cases:

 1. Prefix sums of arrays with large values (sum of 10^5 elements each up to 10^9 gives 10^14)